-546 ~ LOCKERS AND DESKS
+544 ~ CLASSROOMS AND DESKS

 Students will have use of desks while in school.
 In addition, students will have the opportunity to apply to use a locker during different times of the year.
-Information about lockers will come out during the school year.
-All items stored in lockers or in desks on the Uwharrie Charter Academy campus are subject to search at any time consistent with applicable state and federal laws.
+All items stored in classrooms or in desks on the Uwharrie Charter Academy campus are subject to search at any time consistent with applicable state and federal laws.

-547 ~ PARENT/STUDENT GRIEVANCE PROCEDURES
+545 ~ PARENT/STUDENT GRIEVANCE PROCEDURES